MicrosoftDocs/win32/desktop-src/Msi/edit-control.md

 ---
-Description: 'The Edit control is an edit field that is associated with a string or integer value property.
-Enter the property''s name into the Property column of the Control table.' ms.assetid: '1b4fb5d1-49d3-40fb-8557-db16eea880aa'
+Description: The Edit control is an edit field that is associated with a string or integer value property.
+Enter the propertys name into the Property column of the Control table. ms.assetid: 1b4fb5d1-49d3-40fb-8557-db16eea880aa
 title: Edit Control
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Edit Control